Blue-Bag/ansible-role-first5init/README.md

 SELInux  Prerequisites:

+If SELinux is installed you may get the following message:

+  msg: Aborting, target uses selinux but python bindings (libselinux-python) aren't installed!

 If SELinux is installed then we need the python library - libselinux-python

 Handy check to to a fact if SELInux is in operation